awesomemotive/wp-simple-pay-lite/CONTRIBUTING.md

 ## Developer Certificate of Origin
 By contributing to WP Simple Pay, you agree to the Developer Certificate of Origin.

-In its simplest form, the DCO states that you have permission to supply the code submitted to Easy Digital Downloads.
+In its simplest form, the DCO states that you have permission to supply the code submitted to WP Simple Pay.
 Here is the DCO in detail:
 ```
 Developer Certificate of Origin
 Version 1.1